All Episodes

 He doesn't call that family in San Francisco because there's no way he can turn this event into something positive about him.

-This is a negative for him And his policies, that whole event.
+This is a negative for him and his policies, that whole event.

 So he's not going to go anywhere near it.

-Now, you might be a member of the New Castrati listening today and shouting, Mr. Limbaugh, Mr. Limbaugh, does that mean that you're thinking Obama doesn't really care about these families when he does call them?
+Does that mean that you're thinking Obama doesn't really care about these families when he does call them?

 Mr. New Castrati, you've got it all wrong.

-Obama calculates everything and how it can benefit him or will it benefit him?
+Obama calculates everything and how it can benefit him or will it benefit him.

-He's not gonna go there.
+He's not going to go there.

-So if you want to know why we have a deal with Iran, that is the way it is.
+So if you want to know why we have a deal with Iran that is the way it is, the answer to the question is it doesn't matter what the deal is.

 What matters is that there is one.